-Baseline MAC protocol which uses single-radio single-channel is composed like Fig.1 (a).
+Baseline MAC protocol which uses single-radio single-channel is composed like Fig 3-1 (a).
 The arrow means direction of data transmission and the number on the arrow means order of the data transmission.
-As shown in Fig.1 (a), the protocol makes sequential data transmission to sink node.
-The major shortcoming of the protocol is high data latency because it needs more time slot for data transmission.
-To solve these problems, single-radio multichannel MAC protocols based on tree topology are proposed.
-Fig.1 (b) is an example of single-radio multi-channel MAC protocol and this example uses 4 channels and 14 nodes.
+As shown in Fig 3-1 (a), this protocol makes sequential data transmission to sink node.
+The major shortcoming of this protocol is high data latency because it needs more time slot for data transmission.
+To solve this problem, single-radio multi-channel MAC protocols based on tree topology are proposed.
+Fig 3-1 (b) is an example of single-radio multi-channel MAC protocol and this example uses 4 channels and 14 nodes.
 In (b) case, data can be transmitted faster than (a) case.
 However, data duplication may decrease the communication performance.
-More specifically, as shown in Fig.1 (b), data is sent step by step from source to sink node.
+More specifically, as shown in Fig 3-1 (b), data is sent step by step from source to sink node.
 In this reason, same data is transmitted several times so that it is able to seen as data size(totally sent data) is increased and this may result in energy inefficiency.